WiiLife/WiiLife/README.md

 - 👋 Hi, I’m @WiiLife
-- 👀 I’m interested in data science and robotics
+- 👀 I’m interested in data science, robotics and software dev
 - 🌱 I’m currently learning Data science and AI
 - 💞️ I’m looking to collaborate on start-up projects
 - 📫 How to reach me linked in whatsapp (0774705809)